xiongchiamiov/sleeping-wolf/README.md

 [4]: http://github.com/xiongchiamiov/ruby-git
 [5]: http://github.com/fcoury/octopi/issues/#issue/18
 [6]: http://github.com/xiongchiamiov/octopi

+# We Need You!

+As is usual with open-source projects, any help is appreciated!
+In particular:

+* I'm much more of a Pythonista than a Rubyist.
+I've tried to catch all of the non-idiomatic things I tend to do (`for foo in foos` and `foo(bar)` are especially common), but if you spot any others, feel free to point them out!
+* As mentioned above, almost everything is hardcoded, currently.
+Fix that and we'll be one step closer to someone other than me using this.
+* It'd be nice to have a gh-pages branch so we can send people to a prettier page than this.
+* A cute logo would be much appreciated, since I can't draw worth crap.
+* The actual syncing code needs to be written.
+Right now, nothing gets saved back to either ticgit or gh-issues.
+* The algorithms for identifying whether or not two issues are the same are quite simplistic.
+* Comments are mostly ignored.

 # On the Name
 ticgit---gh-issues-synchronizer was just too damn long a name, even if it was